What is Rufinamide and how is it used?

-- Stopping rufinamide tablets suddenly can cause serious problems.
+- Stopping rufinamide oral suspension suddenly can cause serious problems.
 Stopping a seizure medicine suddenly in a patient who has epilepsy can cause seizures that will not stop (status epilepticus).

-2. Rufinamide tablets may cause you to feel sleepy, tired, weak, dizzy, or have problems with coordination and walking.
+- Rufinamide oral suspension may cause you to feel sleepy, tired, weak, dizzy, or have problems with coordination and walking.

-Rufinamide tablets are a prescription medicine used with other medicines to treat seizures associated with Lennox- Gastaut Syndrome (LGS) in adults and pediatric patients 1 year of age and older.
+Rufinamide oral suspension is a prescription medicine used with other medicines to treat seizures associated with Lennox-Gastaut Syndrome (LGS) in adults and pediatric patients 1 year of age and older.

-It is not known if rufinamide tablets are safe and effective in the treatment of Lennox-Gastaut Syndrome in pediatric patients under 1 year of age.
+It is not known if rufinamide oral suspension is safe and effective in the treatment of Lennox-Gastaut Syndrome in pediatric patients under 1 year of age.

-Do not take rufinamide tablets if you have a genetic condition called familial short QT syndrome, a problem that affects the electrical system of the heart.
+Do not take rufinamide oral suspension if you have a genetic condition called familial short QT syndrome, a problem that affects the electrical system of the heart.

-What should I tell my healthcare provider before taking rufinamide tablets?
+What should I tell my healthcare provider before taking rufinamide oral suspension?

-Before you take rufinamide tablets, tell your healthcare provider if you:
+Before you take rufinamide oral suspension, tell your healthcare provider if you: